divisionbyz0rro/Infiniscryption/StarterDecks/package/README.md

 Because this modifies your starter deck, it conflicts with the (excellent) [Drafting Mod](https://inscryption.thunderstore.io/package/PortaMods/DraftingMod/).

+Version 1.0.0 is incompatible with the [Extended Maps Mod](https://inscryption.thunderstore.io/package/Cyantist/ExtendedMaps/).
+Versions 1.0.1 and above have no conflicts.

 ## Starter Decks

 There are three starter decks to choose from: